gunjandatta/sprest/README.md

 *Note - SharePoint online may reject synchronous requests.
 It's better to use asynchronous requests.*

 ## Test:
-To test this library, upload the "test" folder contents to a SharePoint library and access to the "test.aspx" page.
+To test this library, upload the [test folder](https://github.com/gunjandatta/sprest/tree/master/test) contents to a SharePoint library and access to the "test.aspx" page.
 This will test the basic functionality of the library.

-Refer to the "test.js" file for detailed examples of using the library.
+Refer to the [test script](https://github.com/gunjandatta/sprest/blob/master/test/test.js) file for detailed examples of using the library.

 ## Examples:
 *Note - The examples below will execute one request to the server.*